Restore Hayes Street to Public Use.

 Takeaways from MOCAC Meeting (6.21.22) part 8

 Takeaways from MOCAC Meeting (6.21.22) …the Freeway Commemoration Project continued Representatives of HVSafe attended Tuesday’s MOCAC Meeting.
 The Freeway Commemoration Project was item 4 on the agenda.
 Below are bullet points of what was shared at this meeting.
-We remain steadfast in keeping you informed of developments of this looming project which will impact Hayes Valley while we continue to … Read post
+We remain steadfast in keeping you informed of developments of this looming project which will impact Hayes Valley while we continue to advocate for a new and transparent approach amidst a lack of community awareness and process.
+Highlights: Other Observations & Commentary: …

 Takeaways from Appointed Design Team’s Workshop (6.9.22) part 7